UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom_with_tests.rst

 ............

 This function should require very little or no change to make it unit-testable.
 To make it testable, you'll need to follow the same "separation of concerns" approach: the code that creates the letters should be separate from the code that prints them to the screen.
-This both allows you to test the letter creation, and leaves the door open to do something else with the letters: save to to a file, send as an email, etc. So the code that makes a letter likley will return a string with the entire letter contents.
+This both allows you to test the letter creation, and leaves the door open to do something else with the letters: save to to a file, send as an email, etc.
+So the code that makes a letter likely will return a string with the entire letter contents.

 For example: